neandrake/dicom-pipe/readme.md

 ## Crates ##

-- `dcmpipe_cli`: Command-line tools utilizing the `dcmpipe` library to show the usage of the `dcmpipe_lib` create.
-See the `readme.md` within that sub-folder for more information.
+- `medicom_tools`: Example command-line tools using the `medicom` library.
+See the `readme.md` within that folder for more information.
+- `medicom`: The core API for reading and writing DICOM, decoding images,and optional support for the DICOM Message Exchange network protocol.
-- `dcmpipe_dict_builder`: Parses the DICOM Standard XML files for producing the standard DICOM dictionary.
+- `medicom_dict`: Parses the DICOM Standard XML files for producing the standard DICOM dictionary.
 This is intended to be used by `build.rs` scripts.
-- `dcmpipe_lib`: The core API for reading and writing DICOM, decoding images,and optional support for the DICOM Message Exchange network protocol.